cml87/UsingDeclarativeJenkinsPipelines/READEM.md

         }
         stage('Test') {
             steps {
+                echo "This is stage: $STAGE_NAME"
                 echo "Testing.
 I can see release ${RELEASE}, but not log level ${LOG_LEVEL}" }
         }
     }
 }
 ```
 Notice that the environment variables are accessed without the <code>env.</code>.
+Notice also that inside a given stage, the name of the stage can be accessed through the environment variable <code>STAGE_NAME</code>.

 ## Interactive pipeline
 We ask for user input in a pipeline with the <code>input</code> step.
 With it, we pause the build and wait for some sort of user confirmation.